Gavin Newsom: 2021 recall election

 Newsom was sworn in on January 7, 2019.
 Several recall attempts were launched against Newsom early in his tenure but failed to gain much traction.
 On February 21, 2020, a recall petition was introduced by Orrin Heatlie, a deputy sheriff in Yolo County.
 The petition mentioned Newsom's sanctuary state policy and said laws he endorsed favored "foreign nationals, in our country illegally"; said that California had high homelessness, high taxes, and low quality of life; and described other grievances.
 The California secretary of state approved it for circulation on June 10, 2020.

 Forcing the gubernatorial recall election required a total of 1,495,709 verified signatures.
 By August 2020, 55,000 signatures were submitted and verified by the secretary of state, and 890 new valid signatures were submitted by October 2020.
 The petition was initially given a signature deadline of November 17, 2020, but it was extended to March 17, 2021, after Judge James P. Arguelles ruled that petitioners could have more time because of the pandemic.
 Newsom's attendance at a party at The French Laundry in November 2020, despite his public health measures; voter anger over lockdowns, job losses, school and business closures; and a $31 billion fraud scandal at the state unemployment agency were credited for the recall's growing support.
 The French Laundry event took place on November 6, and between November 5 and December 7 over 442,000 new signatures were submitted and verified; 1,664,010 verified signatures, representing roughly 98% of the final total of 1,719,900, were submitted between November 2020 and March 17, 2021.
+In response to the criticism, Newsom said in a statement, "While the First Partner and I followed the restaurant's health protocols and took safety precautions, I should have modeled better behavior and not joined the dinner."

 During the campaign, Newsom compared the recall effort to the attempts to overturn the 2020 United States presidential election.
 On September 14, 2021, the recall election was held, and only 38% voted to recall Newsom, so he remained in office.